Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 corporation dissolved in 2003.
 The 126-acre Bethlehem Steel

-and is now Wind Creek Bethlehem — a casino.
-The
+is now Wind Creek Bethlehem, a casino.
+The transformation

-to extracting gambling revenue from the descendants of the
+gambling revenue from the descendants of the people who built

 name in Pennsylvania: it is called Bethlehem;

-Cumberland, Pennsylvania, is one of the largest military
+located in New Cumberland, Pennsylvania, is one of the

-distribution and logistics centers in the Department of
+largest military distribution and logistics centers in the

-Defense.
-The United States military already operates large-
+Department of Defense.
+The United States military already

-Barracks houses the United States Army War College — the
+Pennsylvania.
+Carlisle Barracks houses the United States Army

-Fort Indiantown Gap (Pennsylvania National Guard) are major
+Army Depot, and Fort Indiantown Gap (Pennsylvania National

 contains some of the worst food deserts in the northeastern